Kevin James Dobson

-Kevin James Dobson (born 1952) is an Australian director who worked extensively in film and television.
-His full name is used in order to avoid confusion with the actor Kevin Dobson.
+Kevin James Dobson (born 1952 - 21 February 2026) was an English-born Australian and US film and television director.

+Career

-He started as a film editor for Crawford Productions, then moved into directing when the majority of their police TV programs were shot entirely on color film from the mid-1970s.
+He started his career as a film editor for Crawford Productions, then moved into directing when the majority of their police TV programs were shot entirely on color film from the mid-1970s.

 In 1980, Dobson won the Penguin Award for Best TV Direction of the episode "Dreamtime" from the second season of the family adventure series Young Ramsay.